 Forget about the industry.
 You don’t owe either the lab-grown or mine-origin sector anything.
 But do look out for the suppliers who do the right thing.
 They deserve your loyalty.

 Ethical Jewellery Australia is an online engagement, wedding ring and bespoke jewellery specialist.
-Every piece we do is custom designed and made to order (with the exception of simple wedding and commitment rings that are offered in a range of simple, popular designs).
+Every piece we do is custom designed and made to order (with the exception of simple wedding and commitment rings that are offered in a range of classic, popular designs).

 We take our customers through the whole process from design to sourcing and finally to manufacturing.

 Likewise, we only every use ethically sourced diamonds and gemstones.
 You can choose from Argyle, recycled, vintage and lab-grown diamonds, Australian, US, Fair Trade, recycled and lab-grown coloured gemstones.

 By the way, we offer an Australia-wide service.

 Benn is a Co-founder of Ethical Jewellery Australia and a keen student of ethical and sustainability issues in the jewellery world.
 He has a long history in sales and marketing and began working with EJA full time in early 2018.

 His main responsibilities at EJA are business development and sales process management.
 Benn also creates technical drawings for our ring designs.